 This National Geographic News article "Groundwater Depletion Accelerates Sea-Level Rise" is related to this topic.

 In 2016, the Earth’s atmospheric carbon dioxide concentration reached the 400 parts per million threshold level.
 This was highly significant to climate scientists and all people concerned about the effects of climate change on the planet.
-The amount of CO2 in the atmosphere has increased from about 280 ppm since 1750 AD at the beginning of the Industrial Revolution to its current level of 400 ppm.
-This is significant because of the observed effect that these increased levels of a powerful greenhouse gas have on the warming of the atmosphere and in turn the ocean.
+The amount of CO2 in the atmosphere has increased from about 280 ppm since 1750 AD at the beginning of the Industrial Revolution to its current level of 420 ppm.
+This is significant because of the observed effect that these increased levels of, a powerful greenhouse gas, have on the warming of the atmosphere and in turn the ocean.

-Climate scientists agree that this steady increase in carbon dioxide levels (as well as other greenhouse gases – water, methane, nitrous oxide) are the cause of the warming of the planet.
-The burning of fossil fuels by humans over the past few centuries have “unleashed vast reservoirs of fossil carbon stored in the Earth for hundreds of millions of years.”
+Climate scientists agree that this steady increase in carbon dioxide levels (as well as other greenhouse gases – water, methane, nitrous oxide) is the cause of the warming of the planet.
+The burning of fossil fuels by humans over the past few centuries has “unleashed vast reservoirs of fossil carbon stored in the Earth for hundreds of millions of years.”
 (Hearty).
-When the concentration of these compounds increases in the atmosphere, so too do global temperatures as greenhouse gases limit the escape of long-wave radiation (thermal energy).
+When the concentration of these compounds increases in the atmosphere, so to do global temperatures, as greenhouse gases limit the escape of long-wave radiation (thermal energy).
 These interactions result in a warmer climate, which means more glacial ice is being melted.
 When combined with more water released into the ocean, warmer ocean waters also expand in volume and result in higher sea levels.

 If we look at the Earth’s history, it is extremely rare for Earth to have 400 ppm of carbon dioxide in its atmosphere.
 Paleoclimate research using ice core data shows that about 3 million years ago the atmosphere contained 400 ppm carbon dioxide.
 Then the sea levels were 10 – 40 m higher than today.
 In more recent Earth history, 800,000 years ago, during an interglacial period, there was 300 ppm CO2.
 As we discussed above, ice core data show that fluctuations in the Earth’s sea levels parallel atmospheric CO2 levels.

 All this is evidence for the argument that as we continue to pour more CO2 into the atmosphere with continued fossil fuel energy reliance, we can expect sea temperatures and sea levels to continue to rise in tandem with the CO2 concentration.
 There are many other implications that go along with this scenario.
-We must remember the positive feedback mechanisms such as that in which melting of Arctic ice reduces the albedo effect – or the reflective nature of the white snow and ice.
-These types of mechanisms have the effect of accelerating warming and therefore increasing melting of ice and in turn increasing sea levels.
+We must remember the positive feedback mechanisms, such as that in which the melting of Arctic ice reduces the albedo effect – or the reflective nature of the white snow and ice.
+These types of mechanisms have the effect of accelerating warming and therefore increasing the melting of ice and, in turn, increasing sea levels.

-Let’s look at the data from tide gauge records graphed over the entire 20th century and into the 21st Century.
-The graph below (Figure 4.15) represents a composite of 23 tide gauge records from around the globe for the last century (1880 to 2000), and altimetry data superimposed since 2000 (red line).
+Let’s look at the data from tide gauge records, graphed over the entire 20th century and into the 21st Century.
+The graph below represents a composite of 23 tide gauge records from around the globe for the last century (1880 to 2000), and altimetry data superimposed since 2000 (red line).